ndgeniebla/phaser-mkdocs/README.md

 #### Readability

-We aimed our document at users who are new to Phaser but have a fundamental grasp of Javascript and Object Orientated Programming.
+We aimed our document at users who are new to Phaser but have a fundamental grasp of Javascript and Object Orientated Programming (OOP).
 Our instructions were created with the intent to support the learning of the individual and to provide them with clear use cases for Phaser methods.

 We ensured that every instruction set had pre-requisites to notify a user that the previous step must be completed and an overview that gave a player a summary of the topics covered in this instruction set.
 At the end of each set, we included a conclusion to summarize what the reader would have accomplished from following them.